List of Neighbours characters introduced in 2004

+Svetlanka Ristic

-Svetlanka RisticSvetlanka Ristic, played by Deidre Rubenstein, is Liljana Bishop's mother.
+Svetlanka Ristic, played by Deidre Rubenstein, is Liljana Bishop's mother.
 She made her first on-screen appearance on 13 February 2004.
 The Sunday Mail described Svetlanka as "conniving".

 Svetlanka is the strict mother of Zoran and Liljana (Marcella Russo).
 She and her husband ran a vineyard in Perth.
 Svetlanka finds it difficult when Liljana and her family move across the country to Melbourne.
 She comes to Erinsborough to visit Liljana and believes that the family are doing well, but she soon discovers that David (Kevin Harrington) is having financial problems.
 Svetlanka also discovers that Serena (Lara Sacher) was modelling for dodgy photographer Chris Cousens (Simon Mallory) to help raise money.
 Svetlanka tries to emotionally blackmail Liljana into returning to Perth, but Liljana tells her that she and her family are settled.
 Svetlanka tries to buy Serena's favour with money and she later fakes heart problems.
 Liljana is not fooled and asks her mother to leave.
 Svetlanka threatens to reveal a secret of Liljana's and she later announces that Liljana had been pregnant when she met David.
 David stands by his wife and Svetlanka leaves.
 Liljana reveals to David and Serena that shortly after meeting him, she gave birth to still born baby, that Svetlanks took away before she got to see it.
 Serena stays in contact with her grandmother and Svetlanka returns a few months later.